Thomascountz/Thomascountz.github.io_old/_posts/2017-06-27-iterating-through-an-api-wrapper.md

 <br>
 Ahhh...
 That's better.
 But why did I make these design choices now, even though I don't know where I'm going?
 Let's first talk about `latitude` and `longitude`.
 <br><br>
 Right now, those variables simply contain data.
 However, thanks to `attr_accessor`, that data is now accessed by sending a message; meaning, if `latitude` or `longitude` ever need to change, I now only have to redefine the methods.
 It seems moot at this point because I'm initializing the variable when I initialize an object, but that too could need to change later.
-Sandy says:
+Sandi says:
 > Data very often has behavior that you don’t yet know about.
 Send messages to access variables, even if you think of them as data. -[POODR](http://www.poodr.com/) pg 26

 So that's what I did here.
 <br><br>
 Secondly, I moved the string interpolating for the API request path from `forecast`, into it's own method, `build_path`.
 Why?
 For one, the line was too long.
 For two, that `build_path` method is guaranteed to change later!
 (I'm going to want to be able to request some of the optional parameters that Dark Sky gives me).
-And for three, Sandy wants me to.
+And for three, Sandi wants me to.

 > Methods, like classes, should have a single responsibility.
 All of the same reasons apply; having just one responsibility makes them easy to change and easy to reuse.
 All the same design techniques work; ask them questions about what they do and try to describe their responsibilities in a single sentence. -[POODR](http://www.poodr.com/) pg 29